rianmcguire/1brc-ruby/slides.md

 <div class="asciinema" data-url="rbspy-004.cast"></div>

 <!--
-Let's run the profiler again and see what the bottleneck is now.
+Let's run a profiler again on the processes version, and see what the bottleneck is now.

 I've switched to using rbspy this time, because it has better support for recording multiple subprocesses.

-The slowest thing is now each_line, but what can we do instead?
+The slowest thing is now #each_line, but what can we do instead?
 -->

 ---